ngwenbin/react-candlelight/README.md

 }

 ```

-- Queue list display is the most expensive operation in the app, hence the state is managed internally so that fetching is only done only when required.
-For example, if the queue list is not in view and the songs in queue is < peekMax, songs will only be generated on the queue menu open callback.

 - React window (Virtual list) was used to lazy render the queue list as the peekMax range is very high.